About garment necklines

 A cowl neckline is a draped neckline resulting from a bias cut with excess fabric forming soft folds in the front or back of the garment.

 A round neckline that sits close to the neck.
-Commonly seen in T-Shirts and usually has a band around it (shop crew necklines).
+Commonly seen in T-Shirts and usually has a band around it.
 Crew necklines accentuate the face and shoulders and work best for those with small to medium busts, long necks, or wide shoulders.

 A crossover neckline features straps or cutouts that make a crossover-pattern in the front or rear of the neckline.

 A decollete neckline is any neckline that is cut very low in front.
 It often refers to a wide, gently curving deep V neckline.
-Can also be called a plunging neckline but typically is not cut quite as far down as a plunging neckline.
+It can also be called a plunging neckline but typically is not cut quite as far down as a plunging neckline.

 A moderately low neckline but very wide and angular.